AKSHIT1129/AKSHIT1129/README.md

 - Proficient in **Unreal Engine, Application Development**, and AI Model concepts
 - 2026 Goals: Focus on consistent learning and successfully completing ongoing projects

-          A Gamer mindset with a focus on problem-solving and creativity
+              A problem-solver with a gamer mindset and creative approach

 <h3 align="left">Let's Connect:</h3>